-Local authorities and health boards are required to ensure care services are delivered safely.
+Councils and health boards have a duty to ensure care services are delivered safely.
 Learning from adverse events and managing safety alerts are fundamental to the safe delivery of care services.
 NHS National Services Scotland's Incident Reporting and Investigation centre (IRIC) is a specialist safety and risk management unit with responsibility for:

+- medical devices

-- medical devices and in-vitro diagnostic medical devices (IVDs)
+- in-vitro diagnostic medical devices (IVDs)

 - estates & facilities

 - social care equipment and

 - personal protective equipment (PPE)